We are just about to introduce Shakespeare into our homeschool, and I am so happy about it.

 Simply Shakespeare is a 32-week course for grades 3-9 with over 12 units.
 The course looks at all of the most recognizable Shakespeare plays, such as a Midsummers Night Dream, Hamlet, and Twelfth Night.

 Outschool has a number of live online classes talking about Shakespeare, including over 30 different classes you can join.
 Not a full course but certainly great classes that can supplement the curriculum.
-If you follow my link you will receive $20 off your first class.

 Introduce Shakespeare for FREE